Vertex algebras and Hodge structures

 If $\dim S=1$ this variation simply is understood as a topological deformation of the Hodge structure $V=H^k(X_s,\mathbb{C})$ over a punctured disc.
 The study of the asymptotic behavior of the VHS is an important issue in Hodge theory.
 We will always assume $V$ is equipped with the limit Hodge filtration.
 By the Riemann-Hilbert correspondence a local system of Hodge structures defines a $D$-module with flat connection on the base manifold $S$.
 This gives rise to a decreasing filtration denoted also by $F^{\bullet}=(F^i)$ on the vector bundle $\mathcal{V} \otimes_{\mathbb{Q}} \mathcal{O}_{S}$ by holomorphic sub-bundles, and a flat connection

 satisfying Griffiths transversality;

 These data are also equipped with a flat bilinear pairing

-We will refer to these $D$-modules as (polarized) mixed Hodge modules (MHM).
-In this text we attempt to correspond MHM's as filtered flat connections to vertex algebras in the context explained above.
-Both of these structures arise from complex system of holomorphic differential equations on complex manifolds with regular singularities.
+We compare the context of Hodge structures with that of vertex algebras of conformal field theory.
+Vertex algebras appear as the highest weight representations of infinite dimensional Lie algebras.
+A correspondence between Higgs bundles and opers already is known as non-abelian Hodge theorem due to C. Simpson.
+The Beilinson-Bernstein localization (correspondence) also compares the context of variation of Hodge structure with that of highest weight modules over flag manifolds of semisimple Lie groups.
+A more general analogue of the Bernstein correspondence over a local manifold can also be formulted in the context of geometric Langlands correspondence.
+We discuss a generalized version of Harish-Chandra modules called Wakimoto modules and a generalized Harish-Chandra homomorphism.
+We conclude with an explanation of geometric Langlands correspondence.